samuelventura/baud/README.md

   2. Build & test it:

-  See [NOTES](NOTES.md) for platform specific instructions on setting up you development environment.
+  See [NOTES](NOTES.md) for platform specific instructions on setting up your development environment.

   ```shell
   #Serial port names are hard coded in test_helper.exs